agenisea/perplexity-completions-mcp/README.md

 ### Response Format

-The server always returns complete, structured responses (not SSE streams):
+The server always returns complete, structured responses (not streaming to clients):

 ```json
 {